 Back in 2014, when I was amidst my preparations to move to London, I got a request to interpret for a masterclass in mixology.
 Mind you, I had not heard of that word before but I was certainly intrigued.

 It so happens that mixology is the study or skill of preparing mixed drinks; that is, the art of making cocktails.
 And what a beautiful art it is!
 Full of colours and gorgeous glasses and different flavours and amazing techniques – no, not like the ones Tom Cruise did in Cocktail.
-Mixology, my darlings, is way classier than that.
+Mixology, my dears, is way classier than that.

 Step 1: get ready